simonthechipmunk/arduinocontrol/README.md

 It is rather meant as a basic framework to show how to establish a Connection between Arduino and Clients.
 Go ahead and customize it to your needs: Add Sliders, Switches, etc. in the menu.js and Outputs/Inputs on the Arduino.
 Get Crazy and Control your Room Lights from any Computer on the Network ;)

 **Warning**
 If you update this extension from extensions.gnome.org, **ALL** files in the extension directory will be **OVERWRITTEN**.
 Any customization you made to the extension will then be lost, so please make a backup before you click on "update".
+The only part that should need active customization is menu.js which is creating the menu entries.
+This makes it easy to save your custom configuration by just backing up menu.js and still being able to get the latest updates.